Bosnian Church: Manuscripts

-A miniature from Hval's Codex.
+A folio from Hval's Codex.

+A folio from Gospel of Divoš.

+A folio from Gospel of St. Nicholas of Rošci.

 Studies

-The Bosnian Church has attracted scholars' attention for centuries, with Croatian historian Franjo Rački publishing the first monograph on the subject, Bogomili i Patareni (1870), in which it is argued that the Bosnian Church was essentially Gnostic and Manichaean in nature.
+The first monograph on the medieval Bosnian Church was written by Božidar Petranović in 1867, titled Bogomili, crkva bosanska i krstjani, in which it was claimed that the independent Bosnian church sprung from the Eastern rite.
+Croatian historian Franjo Rački published the treatise Bogomili i Patareni in 1869, where he refuted Petranović's summary, but only used Papal documents.
+Croatian historians followed Rački's conclusion, that the Bosnian Church was essentially Gnostic and Manichaean in nature.
 This interpretation was supported and elaborated upon by a host of historians, most prominently Dominik Mandić, Sima Ćirković, Vladimir Ćorović, Miroslav Brandt, and Franjo Šanjek.
 However, a number of other historians (Leo Petrović, Jaroslav Šidak, Dragoljub Dragojlović, Dubravko Lovrenović, and Noel Malcolm) argued that the theology of Bosnian Christian writings was impeccably orthodox, and claimed the phenomenon can be sufficiently explained by the relative isolation of Bosnian Christians, which retained many archaic traits predating the East-West Schism in 1054.

 Conversely, American historian of the Balkans, John Fine Jr., does not believe in the dualism of the Bosnian Church at all.
 Though he represents his theory as a "new interpretation of the Bosnian Church", his view is very close to the theories of J. Šidak and several other scholars before him.
 He believes that while there could have been heretical groups alongside the Bosnian Church, the group was inspired by Papal overreach.
+A difficulty in determining the theological orientation of the Bosnian Church is the fact that it was "politically forbidden, to write anything about the theological nature of the Bosnian Church during the mediaeval period."

 The Bosnian Church has been described by some authors as a forerunner of Protestantism.